 - The earlobes are bean-shaped, parallel, and symmetrical.

 - The upper connection of the ear lobe is parallel with the outer canthus of the eye.

-- Skin is same in color as in the complexion.
+- Skin is the same in color as in the complexion.

 - No lesions noted on inspection.

-- The auricles are has a firm cartilage on palpation.
+- The auricles have firm cartilage on palpation.